Simibrum/code-assistant/README.md

 ## Auto Generated Summary

-The project is a language learning model (LLM) based software development assistant, named 'Agent'.
-The Agent autonomously generates Python code, tests, and manages a GitHub repository.
-It uses multiple Python scripts to accomplish different tasks:

-1. `utils.py`: Provides utility functions for the Agent such as extract project description from README, read a requirements.txt file, format Python code etc.
-1. `agent.py`: It's the main script that conducts a loop where it determines the next tasks, performs them, and evaluates the results.
-1. `functions.py`: Contains utility functions for loading environment variables, initializing a logger, and calculating the number of tokens used by a list of messages in a conversation.
-1. `code_management`: This directory consists of various scripts responsible for managing the codebase.
-This includes generating test functions, reading information from code files, and handling writing code to Python files.
-1. `llm`: This directory contains scripts for interacting with the LLM.
-It includes functions for generating prompts and communicating with the LLM to create new code or tests.

-The Agent is designed to generate Python code, tests, and manage a GitHub repository autonomously, making it a valuable tool for automated software development.
+The project aims to build a self-coding agent that utilizes a Language Learning Model (LLM) to generate code, tests, and manage a GitHub repository.
+The agent operates through several Python files each with its own purpose and functions.
+Some key functions involve extracting project descriptions from README files, loading environment variables, initializing a logger, calculating the number of tokens used in a conversation, managing GitHub issues, reading information from code files, writing code to Python files, and parsing and manipulating Markdown files, among others.

+The agent also interacts with the LLM to generate new code or tests, create function prompts, and manage tasks.
+It has capabilities to generate docstrings for modules and functions, produce to-do lists, and summarize project code.
+It uses pytest for testing and includes functionalities to analyze test results and improve code based on these analyses.

+Overall, the project represents an advanced use case of AI in automating the software development process, contributing to coding efficiency and quality.

 ## Agent Structure

 ```
-/my_agent
-    /llm
+github_management
+  branch_management.py
+  issue_management.py
+temp_test_results.json
+utils.py
+code_management
+  __init__.py
+  test_writer.py
+  code_reader.py
+  code_writer.py
+  readme_manager.py
+.devcontainer
+  devcontainer.json
+requirements.txt
+LICENSE
+llm
+  __init__.py
+  prompts.py
+  task_management.py
   llm_interface.py
-    /code_management
-        code_writer.py
-        test_writer.py
-    /github_management
-        github_interface.py
-    /actions
-        run_tests.yml
-    agent.py
+git_management
+  __init__.py
+  git_handler.py
+agent
+  test_analysis.py
+  __init__.py
+  core.py
+  __main__.py
+tests
+  test_functions.py
+  __init__.py
+  test_prompts.py
+  test_readme_manager.py
+  test_code_reader.py
+  test_test_analysis.py
+  test_core.py
+  test_utils.py
+  test_llm_interface.py
+  test_code_writer.py
+  test_agent.py
+  test_task_management.py
+.gitignore
+functions.py
+.vscode
+  settings.json
+pyproject.toml
 README.md

 ```

-- `llm/llm_interface.py`: This script would handle interactions with the LLM, such as querying the LLM to generate new code or tests.
+The following files are included in the repository:

+- `./utils.py`: `utils.py` - Provides utility functions for the Agent.
+- `./functions.py`: Provides utility functions for loading environment variables, initializing a logger, and calculating the number of tokens used by a list of messages in a conversation.
+- `./github_management/branch_management.py`: None
+- `./github_management/issue_management.py`: File to manage issues on GitHub for the repository.
+- `./code_management/__init__.py`: None
+- `./code_management/test_writer.py`: Code for generating test functions.
+- `./code_management/code_reader.py`: Module to read information from the code files.
-- `code_management/code_writer.py`: This script would handle writing code to your Python files, including adding new functions or refactoring existing ones.
+- `./code_management/code_writer.py`: Handles writing code to Python files, including adding new functions or refactoring existing ones.
-- `code_management/test_writer.py`: This script would handle writing tests, such as adding new tests to your test files.
+- `./code_management/readme_manager.py`: Provides functions for parsing and manipulating Markdown files, including parsing a README.md file, retrieving the contents of a specific section, extracting headings, and replacing text in a Markdown document between headings.
+- `./llm/__init__.py`: None
+- `./llm/prompts.py`: Common prompt building functions.
+- `./llm/task_management.py`: Functions to manage tasks.
-- `github_management/github_interface.py`: This script would handle interactions with GitHub, such as committing and pushing changes, creating new branches, or checking the status of GitHub Actions.
+- `./llm/llm_interface.py`: Handles interactions with the LLM, such as querying it to generate new code or tests.
-- `actions/run_tests.yml`: This is a GitHub Actions workflow file that's triggered on every push to run your tests.
+- `./git_management/__init__.py`: None
+- `./git_management/git_handler.py`: File to manage git operations for the repository.
+- `./agent/test_analysis.py`: Functions to analyze test results and improve the code.
+- `./agent/__init__.py`: Package for agent functions.
-- `agent.py`: This is the main script that uses all the other components to perform tasks.
-It would contain the main loop of the agent, where it determines the next task, performs the task, evaluates the result, and repeats.
+- `./agent/core.py`: The main script that uses all the other components to perform tasks, including determining the next task, performing it, evaluating the result, and repeating.
-- `README.md`: This is the README file for the agent's repository, explaining what the agent does and how to use it.
+- `./agent/__main__.py`: File that runs the agent.

 ## Installation